How to Apply

 Who are the presentations meant for?

 The presentations are meant for an all female audience.
 In the past, we have found that female students are much quieter and less engaged in the presentation when male students are present.
-In addition, the presentations are meant to encourage interest in engineering and to promote students to take more math and science classes.
+In addition, the presentations are meant to encourage interest in STEM and to promote students to take more math and science classes.
 Many high school seniors and even some juniors who have already decided on a particular major or career path will find the presentation less useful.
-Also as there is a team oriented, hands on activity in the presentation, we would prefer not to have more than 50 students in each presentation session.
+Also as there is a team oriented, hands on activity in the presentation, we would prefer not to have more than 50 students at each presentation session.

 Steps you must take: